Welcome to today's edition of the Rush 24-7 podcast.

 She's been running since she walked into the White House the first time.

-And who and how many people she's going to to cut the legs off of to get there.
+I think we seriously underestimate her passion for world domination here and how many people she's going to cut the legs off of to get there.

 You have no idea how sorry I am, but that you seriously underestimate how many uneducated people there are in this country that don't listen to your show.

-And they aren't educated and they go out there and they vote.
+And they aren't educated, and they go out there and they vote.

-We have got to have a serious intense contrast to who this woman is.
+We have got to have a serious, intense contrast to who this woman is.

-We need a founding father, and I know people keep saying there's not going to be another Ronald Reagan, but I really think that there are good people out there who don't necessarily have to be, you know, senators or governors.
+And I know people keep saying there's not going to be another Ronald Reagan, but I really think that there are good people out there who don't necessarily have to be senators or governors.

-I mean, they're in they're in office right now.
+I mean, they're in office right now.

-They know how to do the do the thing, but they're overlooked because the m the Republican Party is pushing their machinery through, and that's what makes everybody upset because they keep shutting people like Michael Wine down our throats, and they don't give us the real thing.
+And that's what makes everybody upset because they keep shoving people like Michael Lyne down our throats, and they don't give us the real thing.

 I'm sorry.

-Oh my gosh, I'm hyperventilating.
+Oh, my gosh, I'm hyperventilating.

 I'm getting dizzy here trying to keep up with you.